mattjgalloway/cgtcalc/README.md

 Currently there is no support for:

-1) Stock splits.
-2) Transactions before 6th April 2008.
+1) Transactions before 6th April 2008.
-3) Anything I haven't thought of (as I say in the disclaimer - I am not a financial professional).
+2) Anything I haven't thought of (as I say in the disclaimer - I am not a financial professional).

 ## Platforms